passthefist/TaggedRest/README.md

 Of course, the other method is to instantiate the object and call the methods as a normal object.
 Calling a method directly kinda sucks since all the controllers expect stdClass objects.

+Auto API Documentaion
+-
+Documentation is important for an API, and this framework provides a mechanism to automatically produce documentation for free.

+Hitting any api with an OPTIONS request will return an html page with the documentation for that api.
+The documentation comes from both doc comments on the class and from the schema specified for the api methods.

+There are plans to add a single endpoint that acts as a collection of this documentation, so that all apis are easily discoverable.

+Because the documentation is generated dynamically it will always match the code, rather than requiring a job to be run to keep the documentation and api in sync.

 Notes
 -